SeanParade/Capstone/docs/SystemDesign/System_Overview.md

 To manage users, you can click "Manage Users" on the main navigation page.
 This will direct you to a page where you can add users to allow them to access your Breadmin account.

 ### Bakery Configuration
+Before you can start entering orders, you need to add configuration details for your bakery.
+This involves adding the ovens that are in your bakery, and the number of trays that can fit into each oven.

 ### Products
+You will also need to add the products you sell at your bakery.
+You can do this by clicking the Products tab on the main navigation.

 ### Orders